ESiWACE/esdm/README.md

 -   Archive data: The model results are stored on a long-term archive.
-    They may be used for later analysis – often at other sites and by another user, e.g., to search for some interesting pattern, or to serve as input data for localized higher-resolution models.
-Also it supports reproduceability of research.
+    They may be used for later analysis – often at other sites and by another user, e.g., to search for some exciting pattern or to serve as input data for localized higher-resolution models.
+Also, it supports the reproducibility of research.

 ## Stakeholders and Systems